 Objective, Policy, or Land Use Zoning Ref.
-Summary of Objective or Policy BFF РНН S W A CF МА СН L CAM-LK-P-5 Support in principle the utilisation and sharing of waste heat in new or extended industrial and commercial developments CAM-LK-P-6 Encourage the use of SUDS within public and private developments and within the public realm, CAM-LK-P-7 Require the provision of energy efficient street lighting in all developments.
+Summary of Objective or Policy BFF РНН S W A CF МА СН L CAM-LK-P-6 Require save in exceptional circumstances Encourage that all proposals the use within public and private developments and within the public realm incorporate the use of SUDS, as part of a nature based approach in accordance with the associated guidelines.
+CAM-LK-P-7 Require the provision of energy efficient street lighting in all developments.
 CAM-LK-P-8 Require new residential and commercial developments to give due consideration to environmental sustainability and energy efficiency in terms of their siting, orientation, design and construction.
-Chapter 13 - Na tural and Built Heritage Objectives and Po licies LK-NBH-O-1 To ensure that an Appropriate Assessment, in accordance with Article 6(3) and Article 6(4) of the Habitats Directive and with DEHLG guidance (2010), is carried out in respect of any plan or project not directly connected with or necessary to the management of a Natura 2000 site to determine the likelihood of the plan or project having a significant effect on a Natura 2000 site, either individually or in combination with other plans or projects and to ensure that projects which may give rise to significant cumulative, direct, indirect or secondary impacts on Natura 2000 sites will not be permitted (either individually or in combination with other plans or projects) unless for reasons of overriding public interest.
-LK-NBH-P-1: Support the principle of the creation of new amenity spaces, amenity corridors and natural biodiversity and wetlands systems adjacent to the River Swilly corridor.
+Chapter 13 - Na Objectives and Po tural and Built Heritage 1 1 1 1 LK-NBH-O-1 To ensure that an Appropriate Assessment, in accordance with Article 6(3) and Article 6(4) of the Habitats Directive and with DEHLG guidance (2010), is carried out in respect of any plan or project not directly connected with or necessary to the management of a Natura 2000 site to determine the likelihood of the plan or project having a significant effect on a Natura 2000 site, either individually or in combination with other plans or projects and to ensure that projects which may give rise to significant cumulative, direct, indirect or secondary impacts on Natura 2000 sites will not be permitted (either individually or in combination with other plans or projects) unless for reasons of overriding public interest.
+LK-NBH-P-1: Support the principle of the creation of new amenity spaces, amenity corridors and natural biodiversity and wetlands systems adjacent to the River Swilly corridor including requiring integration of nature based solutions for surface water management.
 Require adjacent to the River Swilly to 'address' the river in line with relevant environmental designations and policies and standards contained in this plan and the CDP.
 LK-NBH-P-2: Protect and enhance the special character of the Letterkenny Cathedral Quarter ACA LK-NBH-P-3: Specific development management requirements in relation to the ACA including carefully controlling development to protect, safeguard and enhance its special character, streetscape views are maintained, enhanced and protected, and RPS structures are protected.
 LK-NBH-P-4: Protect the architectural, cultural and historic value of residential communities within and on the edge of the town centre that are identified as 'Long Established Residential Areas' on the Zoning Map.
-Local Environment Zonings All